Shawny Williams

 Shawny Williams is the first African American police chief of the city of Vallejo, California.
 In September, 2019 Williams was tapped as the next police chief after Chief Andrew Bidou stepped down.
 He was sworn in as the police chief in November 2019.
 He has pledged to move the police department in a new direction and to stay transparent and accountable.
 By 2020, after a year as police chief, he had instituted a number of reforms including banning choke holds, instituting a mandatory body-worn camera and a clear de-escalation protocol.
 In September 2020 he announced what he called operation PEACE which is a community program to engage residents more to help solve crimes.

+In July 2022, Williams received an official vote of no confidence from the Vallejo Police Officers’ Association.

+In November 2022, Williams resigned his position and was paid $408,000 for doing so.